TL;DR

 Why is this crucial for your business?

 Verified consent builds trust and enhances ROI by ensuring your leads meet the highest standards of quality and compliance.
-With the one-to-one consent rule, consumers are informed before lead submission about which specific brands will be contacting them.
 This sets the stage for better, higher-quality interactions between consumers and brands.

 The setup process for Verify involves some initial preparation between advertisers and publishers, but it sets both parties up for success.
 As Justin points out, it’s also a great opportunity to enhance collaboration and communication.
 Whether you already have daily communication with your publishers or not, this process provides another chance to align expectations and maintain transparency.